Data Analytics vs Data Analysis: 5 Key Differences

 Data analysis and data analytics pursue different objectives.
 Each takes a different amount of time to carry out, and they're used in different circumstances.

-While data analytics is a more expansive process consisting of data collection, validation, and visualization, data analysis is its subset.
+While data analytics is a more expansive process consisting of data collection, validation, and visualization, data analysis is a subset of it.
 It is limited to the actual handling and treatment of the data.

-We explain a few key points of difference between the two processes.
+In the following sections, we explain key differences between the two processes.

 1. Data analysis is a subset of data analytics